DedBash/Magisk-DNS-Servers/README.md

 *The ping times are from a server in <a href="https://deinserverhost.de/store/aff.php?aff=4815">Frankfurt am Main, Germany</a><br>
 Check if a DNS Server is offline https://uptime.dedbash.xyz/status/dns (OFFLINE)

+### Support me
+If you want to support me so that I can do something like this more, you are welcome to donate on https://www.buymeacoffee.com/DedBash.